dolan/skwabble/README.md

 ![Skwabble Game Screenshot](img/skwabble.jpg)

+# Demo

+The game demo can be played on [github pages](https://dolan.github.io/skwabble/index.html)

 ## How to Play

 1. **Place Letters**: Drag and drop letters from your tray onto the board to form words.
 Letters must be placed in a continuous line, either horizontally or vertically.